ViralTexts/gtr-clusters/clusters/18511029-sn85042199-WeightsAndMeasures.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-cob and Joseph of old.
+ob and Joseph of old.
 &quot; Blessed are the peacemakers, for they shall
 see God.&quot;
 Stick this Up. —As the following table of